credativ/plutono/ISSUE_TRIAGE.md

 ## 2. Ensure the issue contains basic information

 Before triaging an issue very far, make sure that the issue's author provided the standard issue information.
 This will help you make an educated recommendation on how to categorize the issue.
-The Grafana project utilizes [GitHub issue templates](https://help.github.com/en/articles/creating-issue-templates-for-your-repository) to guide  contributors to provide standard information that must be included for each type of template or type of issue.
+The Plutono project utilizes [GitHub issue templates](https://help.github.com/en/articles/creating-issue-templates-for-your-repository) to guide  contributors to provide standard information that must be included for each type of template or type of issue.

 ### Standard issue information that must be included